Full Professor in Safety Science

 The Institute of Security and Global Affairs (ISGA) of the Faculty of Governance and Global Affairs is looking for a

 The University of Leiden and the Institute of Security and Global Affairs in particular have advanced a multidisciplinary approach to the study of security and global affairs.
 A strong emphasis is placed on an integrated perspective of safety and security.
 This approach studies the causes, opportunities and impact of security challenges and incidents from an interdisciplinary lens.
-The Chair Safety Science contributes to the development of that integrated perspective by enhancing the knowledge of risk management Safety Science and Security Studies within the Institute of Security and Global Affairs.
+The Chair Safety Science contributes to the development of that integrated perspective by enhancing the knowledge of risk management and Safety Science within the Institute of Security and Global Affairs.

-It will focus on questions such as:
+It will focus on questions such as

 - How can safety and security incidents be understood from an integrated safety and security perspective, so that the analysis addresses both intentional and non-intentional causes, as well as the protection of both people and systems?